-Alternative Performance Calculation Method and/or Relation with Measure description Purpose of the APM IFRS/NGAAP Adjusted return on equity (ROE) Profit for the year (annual numbers) adjusted for amortisation of intangible assets and share of profit allocated to hybrid capital investors, divided by equity (opening balance) minus hybrid capital, paid out dividend and half of the shares bought back during the year The measure indicates the return generated by the management of the business based on the opening equity APM is based on reported IFRS numbers Adjusted return on equity (ROE), annualised Profit after tax (quarterly numbers) adjusted for amortisation of intangible assets and share of profit allocated to hybrid capital investors, divided by equity (opening balance for the year) minus hybrid capital, annualised by the following formula: Annualised return = (1+cumulative return)^(365/days in the quarter) - 1 It is calculated as a geometric average to show what the return on the opening equity would have been over the year if the quarterly return was compounded APM is based on reported IFRS numbers Cost / Income ratio Operational cost divided by the sum of fee and administration income and insurance result Show the company's operational costs in conjunction with the income.
+Alternative Performance Measure Calculation Method and/or description Purpose of the APM Relation with IFRS/NGAAP Cash equivalent return on equity (ROE), abbreviated Cash ROE Cash equivalent earnings for the year (annual numbers) adjusted for amortisation of intangible assets and share of earnings allocated to hybrid capital investors, divided by IFRS equity (opening balance) minus hybrid capital and paid out dividend The measure indicates the cash return generated by the management of the business based on the opening equity The numerator in the APM is based on the cash equivalent earnings line from the alternative income statement, whilst the denominator and adjustments are based on reported IFRS numbers Cash equivalent return on equity (ROE) annualised, abbreviated annualised Cash ROE Cash equivalent earnings after tax (quarterly numbers) adjusted for amortisation of intangible assets and share of earnings allocated to hybrid capital investors, divided by IFRS equity (opening balance for the year) minus hybrid capital, annualised by the following formula: Annualised return = (1+cumulative return)^(365/days in the quarter) - 1 It is calculated as a geometric average to show what the cash return on the opening equity would have been over the year if the quarterly return was compounded The numerator in the APM is based on the cash equivalent earnings line from the alternative income statement, whilst the denominator and adjustments are based on reported IFRS numbers Cost / Income ratio Operational cost divided by the sum of fee and administration income and insurance result Show the company's operational costs in conjunction with the income.
 A useful proxy for gauging cost effectiveness.
-This APM is calculated using result lines in the alternative income statement, for which a separate qualitative reconciliation is shown Earnings per share adjusted for amortisation of intangible assets Profit for the year (majority) adjusted for amortisation of intangible assets, divided on average number of shares Show the portion of the company's profits, adjusted for a substantial non-cash item (amortisation), allocated to each outstanding share of common stock.
-This gives a good proxy of relative profitability APM is based on reported IFRS numbers Net debt ratio holding company Securities issued minus bonds and other fixed income securities and bank deposits divided by total assets Net debt gives an indication of the holding company's overall financial situation by subtracting the total value of its cash, cash equivalents and other liquid assets from the total value of the company's liabilities and debts.
-It is meant to give an indication of the company's ability to pay off all its debt if they became due simultaneously on the day of calculation, using only its available cash and highly liquid assets.
-It is divided by total assets to give a frame of reference.
-APM is based on reported IFRS numbers Solidity capital (Storebrand Life Group) The term solidity capital encompasses equity, subordinated loan capital, the risk equalisation fund, the market value adjustment reserve, additional statutory reserves, conditional bonuses, excess value/deficit of held-to-maturity bonds The solidity capital is the sum of assets that protect life insurance policyholders funds Equity, the risk equalisation fund, market value adjustment reserve, additional statutory reserves and conditional bonuses are found in the balance sheet.
-The subordinated loan capital is adjusted for accrued interest rates.
-The excess value/deficit of held-tomaturity bonds is the difference between the booked value and the market value of the bonds under this classification.
-Solvency margin before dividends Solvency margin calculated using the current Storebrand implementation of the Solvency II Standard model with the company's interpretation of the transition rules from the NFSA, but not including the effect of any dividend payments.
-To show the Solvency margin achieved before any distribution of results to shareholders N/A
+This APM is calculated using result lines in the alternative income statement Cash equivalent earnings per share (adjusted for amortisation of intangible assets), abbreviated Cash EPS Cash equivalent earnings for the year adjusted for amortisation of intangible assets, divided on average number of shares Show the portion of the company's cash equivalent earnings, adjusted for a substantial non-cash item (amortisation), allocated to each outstanding share of common stock.
+This gives a good proxy of relative profitability APM is based figures from the alternative income statement